In our final class, we're looking back at the last six weeks, and looking forward to ask about the future of work.

 Join the Community!

 Join the community and help support the long-term growth of Looking for Wisdom.
-As a community member, you will get access to the Agora community forum, where you can participate in guided discussions, as well as discounts on workshops and classes.
+As a community member, you will get access to the Agora community forum, where you can participate in guided discussions, as well as our weekly Sunday Salons.
 You'll also get an exclusive community member newsletter, and the warm glow of knowing that you are supporting independent publishing.
 How nice is that?

 - What do you think the future of work is?
 And what should it be?